 If requested by a member immediately after a vote the minutes must record the member's vote or abstention.
+Abstention to read: Cr [insert name] asked for their vote against to be recorded.

 18.7 Members may abstain

 Any member may abstain from voting.